jmk0/rome/README.md

 ## Primary Extruder

-ROME is by default configured to use it with Orbiter Extruders on a Octopus mainboard.
+ROME is by default configured to be used with Orbiter Extruders on an Octopus mainboard.
 In case you want to use other extruders or mainboard you can override these sections in your printer.cfg

 ```ini
 # -------------------------------------